Table of Contents[Hide][Show]

 It Isn’t Just Baby Formula

-Brown rice syrup is a favorite sugar in many other foods, including so called health foods like cereal and energy bars and some sports drinks.
+Brown rice syrup is a favorite sugar in many other foods, including so-called healthy foods like cereal and energy bars and some sports and energy drinks.
 Correspondingly, those same foods show elevated levels of arsenic when tested.
 Researchers found the following after testing 3 commercially available brown rice syrups, 29 cereal bars (18 with OBRS), and 3 high-performance “energy shot blocks” with OBRS.

 All 29 cereal bars tested contained some arsenic, but those without any rice-based ingredients had the lowest levels.
 Nearly 60% of the others contained inorganic arsenic.
 The three energy shot blocks contained enough inorganic arsenic that if an individual were to consume the manufacturer-recommended four servings during a two-hour workout, they would ingest the equivalent of drinking a liter of water containing 10 µg/L arsenic; total arsenic would be twice that.
 (7)